Misc project options

 Burp's embedded browser is sandboxed by default.
 However, in a few very specific circumstances, such as when running in Linux as root, you might not be able to launch browser-powered scans using the sandbox.

-If you run into issues, use the "Embedded Browser Healthcheck" to see if this is the cause.
+If you run into issues, use the "Embedded Browser Health Check" tool to see if this is the cause.
 If so, you can enable the option "Allow the embedded browser to run without a sandbox".
-However, before doing this, please make sure that you are aware of the security implications.
+Before doing this, please make sure that you are aware of the security implications.
 Scanning hostile websites without the sandbox increases the risk of your local system being compromised.